Table of Contents

 The Lig. costotransversarium lateral is particularly affected by this condition.
 The increased strain leads to arthritic changes in the costovertebral joints, whose inflammation parameters can be transferred to the ligaments.
 Consequently, these can also degenerate and that can, in turn, lead to ruptures if the disease progresses.

 Spondylitis ancylopoetica (Morbus Bechterew)

-This rheumatogenic-inflammatory disease can affect the costovertebral- and costosternal joints, in addition to the spine.
-Fibroses and ankyloses occur, as well as calcifications of the longitudinal ligamentous structures, resulting in a pathological flexion.
+This rheumatogenic-inflammatory disease can affect the costovertebral and costosternal joints, in addition to the spine.
+Fibrosis and ankyloses occur, along with calcifications of the longitudinal ligamentous structures, resulting in a pathological flexion.
 Thus, the thorax is constrained, and the respiratory motion is reduced.
 Since this is compensated into the stomach, which consequently bulges, it is also referred to as the so-called abdominal football phenomenon.